Medical treatment

 For residual or active disease following surgery, the options include medical therapy or radiation therapy.
 Given the novel medical therapies available, growth hormone control should be achieved in most patients.

-There are 3 medical therapies:
+There are several medical therapies available:

 Somatostatin analogs are administered as intramuscular injections once a month.
 In the U.S., the analogs octreotide LAR (long-acting release) and lanreotide depot are available and control GH and IGF-1 levels in approximately 2/3 of patients.
 Octreotide and lanreotide lead to improvement in symptoms in the majority.
 In about 40% of patients, the tumor can shrink modestly as well.
 In selected patients, when the tumor is not completely removable and is not causing visual loss, somatostatin analogs may be used as initial therapy in lieu of surgery.
 Side effects include digestive problems such as loose stools, nausea, and gas in one third of patients.
 In addition, approximately 25 percent of patients develop gallstones, which are usually asymptomatic.